ggonnella/expectation_rules/README.md

 scripts                  scripts are contained here and linked in the
                          protocols and statistics directories

-results                  final EGC files with the rules collections
+3_process_extracts       final EGC files with the rules collections
 |
 |-validation             validation of the EGC files
 |